 Myth 3: The law requires complex forms for a road closure and councils need to sign off every detail

 For most small parties in quiet streets, all your council needs to know is where and when the closure will take place so they can plan around it (for example, so emergency services know).
 They will need a few weeks’ advance notice as they will need to put in place a traffic regulation order.

 If councils really need more information they will contact organisers, but they are expected to take a ‘light touch’ approach.
 If your council asks for excessive information, you should challenge them.

 Alternatively you can organise a gathering or ‘Street Meet’ on private land, such as a driveway or front garden, without any requirement to fill in council forms.
 Residents should speak to their council about plans.
-Streets Alive has some excellent guidance on how to hold a Street Meet.
+The Street Party site has some excellent guidance on how to hold a Street Meet.

 Myth 4: The law requires a fee to be charged for a road closure

 The Department for Transport has scrapped guidance that led some councils to over-complicate the process and to charge people wanting to close their road.
 If your council is making a charge, you have every right to question what those charges are for.